How to support someone on their quit-vaping journey

 What happens when you quit vaping

 Quitting nicotine can cause a wide range of withdrawal symptoms such as irritability and increased feelings of anxiety and depression.
-During the early days of quitting, it may be helpful to remind someone why they wanted to quit vaping, and talk about the positive outcomes that come with living nicotine-free.
+During the early days of quitting, it may be helpful to extend extra care and share words of encouragement with your friend.
+Consider sending them a care package, taking them out for a fun meal or activity, and talk about the positive outcomes that come with replacing a vape with healthier coping mechanisms.
 Don’t be afraid to ask them what they’d find helpful, too!

 Keep in mind that being supportive is equally important when someone experiences setbacks in their journey to quit.
-Research shows that quitting nicotine “cold turkey” is rarely effective, and it’s normal for quitters to need a few tries to figure out what quitting approaches will work for them during their process to quit nicotine.
+Research shows that quitting nicotine “cold turkey” is rarely effective, and it’s normal for people to need a few tries to figure out what methods will work for them during their process to quit nicotine.
 If someone relapses and uses nicotine while trying to quit, avoid punishing or shaming them.
 Responding with compassion and understanding can go a long way and can help quitters get back on track.
+Remind them that each time someone fights through a nicotine craving, they gain confidence and build healthier coping mechanisms – making it a little easier each time.

 The more distractions, the better